Mew463/TR-Embedded-2022-mbed-os/README.md

 - Figure out the actual Gimbly Encoder Gear Ratio

-- Add capabilities to have each motor have their own PID values
+- Add capabilities to have each motor have their own PID values - WRITTEN BUT UNTESTED

-- Make a function to convert an int to 4 byte data and vise-versa
+- Make a function to convert an int to 4 byte data and vise-versa - WRITTEN BUT UNTESTED

-- PID position control for gimbals
+- PID position control for gimbals - WRITTEN BUT UNTESTED

 - Velocity PID control for M3508 Motor